 - Awards -- If you receive an award from your employer for your job performance, it's usually taxable.
 The award’s fair market value is included in your W-2 income.
 This can include an all-expenses-paid trip or some other type of goods or services.

-However, gifts of property that you receive in recognition of your length of service or for a safety achievement are tax-free (Ex: a gold watch).
+However, gifts of property you receive for your length of service or other achievement are tax-free (Ex: a gold watch).
 The tax-free amount is limited to your employer's cost.
-Also, the gift’s value can't be more than $1,600 .
+Also, the gift’s value can't be more than $1,600.

 If you're a member of a barter exchange, you should receive a Form 1099-B. This shows the fair market value of all property and services you traded during the year.

 - Disability payments -- Your employer might pay the premiums for your disability insurance.
 If so, disability payments you receive are usually fully taxable.
 However, if you pay the premiums, the payments you receive are tax-free.
 Veterans' disability benefits and workers' compensation are also tax-free.

 - Gambling winnings -- Gambling winnings are fully taxable and include: